martinwilk/nd00333-capstone/README.md

 ![best_model_hd_param](images/hyperopt_best_param.png)

 ## Model Deployment

-The best model is the AutoML model which I have deployed as a Azure Container Instance (ACI) with authentication.
+During my experiment the AutoML model has a better performance compared to the hyperparameter-tuned XGBoost model.
+So I deployed the model created by AutoML as a Azure Container Instance (ACI) with enabled authentication.

 To query the endpoint of the best model with a sample input, I use the requests module.
 The sample input has to be provided as a json serialized dict containing the data under the key named "data".
 Each instance is another dict in the array which is the value corresponding to the data key.
 The sample data is serialized using the dumps method of the json module.

-Because I activated authentication for my REST endpoint an authentication header with the string Bearer and the primary key which was created when the endpoint was created has to be included.
+Because I have activated authentication for my REST endpoint an authentication header with the string Bearer and the primary key which was created when the endpoint was created has to be included.
 The URI of the endpoint, the header containing authentication data and the json payload should be passed to the post method of the requests module.
 This sends a POST request to the endpoint.
 The endpoint will provide a prediction for the instances to be scored and return it as a json string to the client.
 In the screenshot below you could find a sample input along with the response by the deployed model's endpoint.
 The code and the response by the model's REST endpoint is displayed in the screenshot below.

 ![Model Endpoint Sample](images/automl_rest_sample.png)